Things to do in Mui Ne

-If you’re looking to get off the beach altogether a few places around Mui Ne can be visited by taxi or motorbike.
-Fairy Stream, or Suoi Tien, is one such popular destination.
-About a 10-minute drive, depending on where you’re staying on the beach, Fairy Stream sits just off the main road with its access point right next to a fish sauce factory.
+The Fairy Stream, or Suoi Tien, is one such popular destination.
+About a 10-minute drive, depending on where you’re staying on the beach, Fairy Stream sits just off the main road with its access point next to a fish sauce factory.
 Immediately upon entering the stream a child will offer their tour guide services at a small price, but there’s no need for a guide (plus paying kids is never a good idea).

 Once you get past the children, you are treated to a short, 20-minute hike up the stream to a small waterfall.
 Along the way you are treated to views that might remind you of a miniature version the Grand Canyon as red sand cliffs surround all sides of the stream.
-It’s an easy walk, which can be done barefoot, and you can get some cool pictures along the way.
+It’s an easy though not overly impressive walk and you can get some cool pictures along the way.

 Jump to a destination

 - Hanoi, Ha Long Bay & Cat Ba

 - Sapa, Bac Ha & Dien Bien Phu